pitrex29/exe2bat/README.md

 # exe2bat
-Wraps any file into a batch script
+Wraps any file into a Windows batch script (.bat)